lescactus/wpdia-go/README.md

 ### Requirements

-* Golang 1.16 or higher
+* Golang 1.14 or higher

 ### From source with go

-You need a working [go](https://golang.org/doc/install) toolchain (It has been developped and tested with go 1.16 and go 1.16 only, but should work with go >= 1.14).
+You need a working [go](https://golang.org/doc/install) toolchain (It has been developped and tested with go >= 1.14).
 Refer to the official documentation for more information (or from your Linux/Mac/Windows distribution documentation to install it from your favorite package manager).

 ```sh
 # Clone this repository